What is a Channel?

 Selecting a Clear Channel

 All two-way radios come with a monitor function.
 When activated, it overrides all programmed code settings and allows the receiver to hear what's happening on any frequency.
-On a clear frequency, you'll hear a hiss.
+On a clear frequency, you'll hear hiss.
 If a frequency is in use, you'll hear what's being broadcast.
-It's important to check the frequency and privacy code you intend to use and select clear frequencies to set your walkie-talkie channels.
+It's important to check the frequency and privacy code you intend to use and select clear frequencies to set your channels.
 You don't want to risk missed messages or radio interference.

 How Many Channels Do You Need?

 Be sure to think ahead.
 A critical consideration for an enduring investment in quality two-way radios is anticipating how many people or groups of people will need to communicate now and in the future.